-Parenthood and all things associated with it can sometimes leave new parents scratching their heads and asking “how do I do this?”
-Caring for your baby’s genitals is just one such thing.
+Parenthood and all associated with it can sometimes leave new parents scratching their heads and asking, “how do I do this?”
+Caring for your baby boy’s genitals is just one such thing.

 What should you expect to see at birth?
-How do you care for your little one down there and when should you consult with a doctor are just some of the questions parents might find themselves asking.
+How do you care for your little one down there?
+And when should you consult with a doctor are just some of the questions parents might ask.

-If you have, or are going to have a little girl, then we’ve already addressed the topic of looking after her genitals in a separate article, which you can read by clicking this link.
+If you have or are going to have a little girl, then we’ve already addressed the topic of looking after her genitals in a separate article, which you can read by clicking this link.

-What to expect at birth
+What to Expect at Birth

-Don’t be too surprised if you see that your newborn baby boy’s genitalia appear swollen at birth — this is quite normal.
+Don’t be too surprised if you see that your newborn baby boy’s genitalia appear swollen at birth.
+This is quite normal.

 A newborn boy’s testicles may also be difficult to locate within the swollen scrotum.
-Medical experts explain that this is because “muscles attached to the testicles pull them up into the groin briskly when the genital area is touched or exposed to a cool environment.”
+Medical experts explain this because “muscles attached to the testicles pull them up into the groin briskly when the genital area is touched or exposed to a cool environment.”

 Your little boy will also experience erections.
 This again is normal and usually occurs just before they pee.